Senate of Kazakhstan: Leadership

-Chair of the Senate
+Chairman of the Senate

-The Chair of the Senate is a person elected by the Senate among the MP's by a secret ballot.
-The candidature on the post of the Chair is nominated by the President of Kazakhstan.
+The Chairman of the Senate is a person elected by the Senate among the deputies by a secret ballot.
+The candidature on the post of the chair is nominated by the president of Kazakhstan.

-Mäulen Äşimbaev is the current Chair of the Senate.
+Mäulen Äşimbaev is the current chairman of the Senate.

-Deputy Chair of the Senate
+Deputy Chairman of the Senate

-The Senate Chair has two Deputy Chairs who carry out tasks that are made by the Chair.
-The Deputy Chairs are elected by the Senate MP's who are nominated by the Chair.
+The Senate Chairman has two deputy chairs who carry out tasks that are made by the chair.
+The deputy chairs are elected by the Senate MPs who are nominated by the chair.

-There are two Deputy Chairs of the Senate who are Asqar Şäkirov and Nurlan Äbdirov.
+There are two deputy chairs of the Senate, currently Asqar Şäkirov and Nurlan Äbdirov.

-Rights, Requirements, and Responsibilities of Senators
+Rights, requirements, and responsibilities of senators

 A member of the Parliament must be a citizen of the Republic of Kazakhstan who has been a permanent resident on its territory over the last ten years.

-To hold office Senators have to be at least 30 years of age with higher education and 5 years of work experience, permanently residing on the territory of the particular region, city of republican significance or the capital of the Republic for at least 3 years.
+To hold office, senators have to be at least 30 years of age with higher education and five years of work experience, permanently residing on the territory of the particular region, city of republican significance or the capital of the republic for at least three years.

 Powers of a member of the Parliament commence from the moment of his/her registration as a member of the Parliament by the Central Election Commission of the Republic.

-At the first session of Parliament at joint session of its Chambers MPs take oath to the people of Kazakhstan: "I do solemnly swear to truly serve the people of Kazakhstan, to strengthen integrity and independence of the Republic of Kazakhstan, to abide strictly by its Constitution and laws, to carry out honestly the high duties of an MP assigned to me".
+At the first session of Parliament at joint session of its Chambers MPs take oath to the people of Kazakhstan: "I do solemnly swear to truly serve the people of Kazakhstan, to strengthen integrity and independence of the Republic of Kazakhstan, to abide strictly by its Constitution and laws, to carry out honestly the high duties of a deputy assigned to me".

-Administration of the oath is done by the President at a ceremony in the presence of members of the Government, the Constitutional Council, judges of the Supreme Court, ex-presidents of the Republic.
+Administration of the oath is done by the president at a ceremony in the presence of members of the Government, the Constitutional Council, judges of the Supreme Court, ex-presidents of the republic.

 Senators, along with all other MPs, must participate in the work of the Parliament and its bodies; they may only vote in person.

-Member of the Senate exercises the right of a decisive vote on all issues considered at sessions of Parliament and its bodies of which he/she is a member.
+Member of the Senate exercises the right of a decisive vote on all issues considered at sessions of Parliament and its bodies of which he or she is a member.